 Sarah Merriett started dancing at 14, studying under Kathy Bingham and Cindy Littlefield at AVC.
 At 20, she graduated from the University of California Davis, majoring in Theatre & Dance with an emphasis in Choreography.
 She has studied Ballet, Modern, Contact Improvisation, Jazz, Afro-Cuban, as well as the applied study of Physiology of Movement, Fundamentals of Movement and Yoga.
 Sarah is eager to share her love of movement and the beauty of exploring physical capacity through dance.
 She would like to thank Children's Ballet of the Ozarks for giving her a break from her day job as a Parole Officer and for giving her two children a space much larger than their kitchen to jump, stretch and spin!

 Tia Copling started dancing at the age of 2.
 She ate, breathed, and moved dance!
 She trained in Ballet, Pointe', Jazz, and tap.
 She won a full ride dance scholarship at the age of 12.
 At the age of 15 she became a member of the Wasatch Youth Ballet Co.
 Tia has spent a lot of time on the stage from the age of 3.
 People came from miles around to see Tias captivating stage presence.
 Tia has taught dance for 5 years.
-She has taught at multiple studios in Utah, and used to teach at Stars.
+She has taught at multiple studios.
 She is a favorite teacher of all ages.
 Tia has performed many roles on stage including Lucy in Narnia, Sariah in The Ark, 2 productions of the Wizard of Oz Ballet, The Secret Garden, Sleeping Beauty, Hansel & Gretel, Cindy & the Prince, Peter and the Wolf, 3 productions of Cinderella Ballet, including the part of Cinderella, Mrs. Darbus in High School Musical, Alice in Alice in Wonderland, Glenda in Wizard of Oz, 4 productions of Molly Mouse, and many, many more.
 Tia has a passion for dance, and loves to teach and see the passion become a reality in her students!